28 June 2022

 3. Understand timescales

 There are two ways to buy a new build home, buying something that’s already built and buying something off-plan.
 If you’re buying a built property, it takes on average around three months to complete the purchase before you move in.
 If you’re buying off-plan, the timescales might not have been set so you might have to wait for a completion date.
 However, you will often get the opportunity to personalise your new home by getting involved with the style or design of the property, and ultimately influencing how the finished build will look inside.
-For more help buying off-plan, visit this page.
+For more guidance on new build timescales, check out our guide here.

 4. Know Your Neighbourhood